Wu-Tang Forever: Lyrical themes

-The lyrics differed in many ways from those of 36 Chambers, with many verses written in stream-of-consciousness style, while being influenced by the teachings of the Five-Percent Nation.
-The group showed mature depth, speaking on the pitfalls of life's vices ("A Better Tomorrow") and the harsh realities of inner city life.
-"Impossible", for instance, touches on the less-than-glamorous realities of the same violence that the group often raps about.

-The Clan took advantage of the double-disc format, allowing each of the nine members a significant number of appearances, including four solo tracks.
-Several have been recognized as particularly strong performances.
+The lyrics differed in many ways from those of 36 Chambers, with more verses written in stream-of-consciousness style, while being influenced by the teachings of the Five-Percent Nation.
+The Clan also took full advantage of the double-disc format, allowing each of the nine members a significant number of appearances, including four solo tracks: "The City" for Inspectah Deck, "Dog Shit" for Ol' Dirty Bastard, "Black Shampoo" for U-God and "Sunshower" for RZA.

 Inspectah Deck raised his stock in the public eye with The Source's Hip-Hop Quotable for his performance on "Triumph".
 This verse is considered one of the greatest in hip-hop.
-Despite being one of the last members to release a solo album, Deck's contributions throughout Wu-Tang Forever led to him being a sought-after collaborator for other artists; he would appear on subsequent tracks with Gang Starr, Pete Rock and Big Pun, among others.
+Despite not having yet released a solo album, and not releasing one until October 1999, Deck's contributions throughout Wu-Tang Forever led to him being a sought-after collaborator for other artists in the wake of the album's release; during the 1998-1999 period he would make highly-regarded contributions to tracks on well-received albums from Gang Starr ("Above The Clouds" from Moment of Truth), Pete Rock ("Tru Master" from Soul Survivor) and Big Pun ("Tres Leches (Triboro Trilogy)" from Capital Punishment) among others.
+Ghostface Killah's verse in "Impossible" was also featured in The Sources Hip-Hop Quotable, and was later hailed by RZA in the Wu-Tang Manual as "the greatest Wu-Tang verse ever written".

-Ghostface Killah continued his rise to fame with a verse in "Impossible", hailed by RZA in the Wu-Tang Manual as "the greatest Wu-Tang verse ever written".
-It was also featured in The Sources Hip-Hop Quotable.
-"Cash Still Rules/Scary Hours" has also been noted as one of Ghostface’s more memorable verses on the album, notable for the way in which the verse cuts off, first popularizing the feel that he could "go on forever".
-Ghostface Killah would follow his work on Forever with Supreme Clientele, which is generally regarded as a classic.

 "The sum of our parts is worth all the organizing," said Method Man.
 "It's like the Power Rangers where they come together to form that Megazord shit.
 Them guys are lethal but, when they come together, it's even more incredible.
 This album will destroy every hip-hop record made in the past ten years."